appernetic/appernetic-hugo-project/content/post/minor-enhancements-and-fixes.md

 ![Appernetic Service site preview enhancements][1]

 ## Site preview fixes and enhancements
 There was a case of a very sticky cache and this doesn't work well if you immediately would want to check changes.
 Site preview  has also been moved to its own subdomain: **preview.appernetic.io**,  and now it is also possible to view the site preview if you are not signed in, so it is easier to share the URL and collaborate.

-If you are experiencing problems such as site preview URL goes to a page that does not exist, try clearing the cache in your browser
+If you are experiencing problems such as site preview URL goes to a page that does not exist, try clearing the cache in your browser.

 ## Add a .gitignore to your theme repo
 The bug we reported last week wasn't a bug.
 When you delete a theme, we have git delete everything, and it doesn't delete dot files.
 The fix is to add a **.gitignore** file to your theme repo and exclude files such as **.DS_Store**.